brimdata/super/book/src/super-sql/operators/head.md

 the sequence thereafter.
 N is given by `<const-expr>`, a compile-time constant expression that evaluates to a positive integer.
 If `<const-expr>` is not provided, the value of N defaults to `1`.

+For compatibility with other pipe SQL dialects, `limit` is an alias for the `head` operator.

 ### Examples